Suprcheese/Vehicle-Wagon/Readme.txt

 Known Issues/Quirks:
 --------------------

-When loading/unloading a Vehicle Wagon, the train it is attached to will revert to Manual mode.

-If a mod adds a "car"-type entity that is not meant to be an actual vehicle, such as the Nixie Tubes mod (used to; perhaps it has changed by now), it may still be able to be loaded on a Vehicle Wagon under a tarp.
+If a mod adds a "car"-type entity that is not meant to be an actual vehicle, such as the Nixie Tubes mod (used to; it has changed by now), it may still be able to be loaded on a Vehicle Wagon under a tarp.
-Specific exceptions have been added for Nixie Tubes (and other mods) to disallow this, but other mods may exist that this mod lacks exceptions for.
+Specific exceptions have been added for Nixie Tubes (and other mods) to disallow this, but certain mods may exist that this mod lacks exceptions for.

 ****************************************************************************************************************
 As of Factorio v0.15, it seems that the following issues are greatly ameliorated, but do still exercise caution: